VilliVonka/Create-figures-through-JS/README.md

 # Create figures through JavaScript
- Creating figures on pure JS using Canvas and math (with sinx & cosx) Nice picture. ;)
+ Creating figures on pure JS using Canvas and math (with sinx & cosx).
+Nice picture. ;)